 A cookie is a piece of data sent to your device from a website.
 This means the website can recognise your device if you return to the same website.
 A cookie often includes a unique identifier, which is an anonymous number (randomly generated) and is stored on your device.
 Some expire at the end of your website session; others remain on your device for longer.

 These pieces of information are used to improve our services for you by, for example:

-- enabling a service to recognise your device so you don't have to give the same information several times during one task, e.g. filling out a web form or a web survey
+- enabling our services to recognise your device so you don't have to give the same information several times during one task (for example, by filling out a web form or a web survey);

 First party cookies